airbus-cert/skyblue.team/content/posts/scanning-virustotal-firehose.md

 - Non-standard values for some fields
 - Use of some options or specific malleable profile

 Regarding proactive Defense, there is currently no automatic pipeline to push the IOC into a WatchList/DenyList for one reason: it is not uncommon to see trolling BEACONs using legitimate and "assumed safe" domains.
-To mitigate that, we plan to have a kind of Slack bot that will make us approve each entry seamlessly.
+To mitigate that, we plan to have a kind of Slack/Mattermost bot that will make us approve each entry seamlessly.